alex-blair/apis-101/README.md

   Then run `node quickstart.js`.
 The location of the token should be printed in the console 😄

   2. Once you have the token saved as `youtube_token.json` in your project, you can use `npm start` to run the functions in `src/index.js`.

+  **Important note:** Make sure not to commit your `client_secret.json` or `youtube_toke.json` to Github!
+In this project both files are listed in the `.gitignore`, so by default will not be added when you make a commit.
+However, if you rename either of these files, remember to update the `.gitignore` so that you don't commit them by mistake.
+They contain secrets, and should not be made public on Github.